KatherineMichel/zappa-django-deployment-example/README.md

 * Ensure you are using Python 2.7 version (I'm using 2.7.12 via pyenv)
 * Create your working environment (zappa-django-deployment-example-env in my case)
 * Install Django (`$ pip install django`)
-* cd out of project root folder
+* cd out of root folder

 ### Create Project